30 Mar Designing Across Divides

-I worked in collaboration with Kelly Murdoch-Kitt (at the University of Michigan) and Basma Hamdy (at VCUarts Qatar) this past Fall 2018, to engage students in co-creating tools for community change, an initiative tied to the Designing Across Divides Conference at WVU.
-As part of the conference call, graphic designers were invited to design a pair of banners to illustrate how to bridge or address a divide, in a format that would be positioned to the left and the right of a light pole.
-Selected work would be hung on the streets of Morgantown (West Virginia) during the month of the conference (held March 28-30, 2019), and would be made into a catalog
+This Fall, I collaborated with Kelly Murdoch-Kitt (at the University of Michigan) and Basma Hamdy (at VCUarts Qatar) to engage students in the Designing Across Divides Conference at West Virginia University.
+As part of the conference call, participants were invited to “bridge a divide” through the creation of two banners, positioned to the left and the right of a light pole.
+Selected work was hung on Morgantown’s streets during the conference (held March 28-30, 2019) and featured in a catalog post-conference.

-We were excited about this opportunity to bring our research in intercultural collaboration to the fore with students enrolled in our respective Typography courses in Doha and Ann Arbor.
+We saw the Design Across Divides Conference as an opportunity to bring our research in intercultural collaboration to the fore with students enrolled in our respective Typography courses in Doha and Ann Arbor.
 For three weeks, our students collaborated virtually via video-conferencing, messaging, and other digital communication tools.
 The aim was to address critical challenges and opportunities facing their communities, with the diptych banners raising awareness about the range of sociocultural divides that had personal meaning to the design teams.
-We were thrilled when we heard that two student teams were chosen for inclusion!
+We were thrilled when we heard that two student teams were chosen for inclusion (check them out below)!

 We also submitted the collection of banners to the Tasmeem Doha Conference and the co-chairs selected 9 banners for display as part of the “Behind the Scenes” exhibition.